-Local SEO for retail helps brick-and-mortar businesses increase online visibility in a specific geographical area.
+Local SEO helps brick-and-mortar businesses increase online visibility in a specific geographical area.
 Its ultimate goal is to improve omnichannel selling by converting more online searches into in-store visits.

 Let’s get started.